 We searched long and hard before selecting Mahekal Beach Resort but it was worth taking our time – the whole family loved it!
 Is it the best family resort in Playa del Carmen?
 That depends on what you’re looking for.

-In this review you’ll learn what we think makes Mahekal one of the best all inclusive resorts in Playa del Carmen for families.
+In this Mahekal Beach Resort review you’ll learn what we think makes it one of the best all inclusive resorts in Playa del Carmen for families.
 I’ll share an honest assessment of its strengths and weaknesses so that you can decide if it’s the right choice for your family.

 What makes Mahekal Beach Resort so unique?